 The category of broadly approached tips and tricks is great because it resonates with nearly everyone in your audience.
 Everyone can appreciate tips on how to deal with their Stress Mess or ways to be more efficient during the workday.
 Anyone can write an article telling you to Stick With It and be persistent in your endeavors.
 These are essential topics to cover for your audience, however, it can be difficult to grow your audience of this type of content.
 While very helpful, these are the types of articles that number in the millions online.
 It can be nearly impossible to break through to the first page on Google and grow your audience, that’s why you also need to take a more targeted approach as well.

 Getting specific can benefit your business in ways you’d never imagine.
 Many writers want to stay in the broader realm of things as to not leave anybody out of the conversation.
 However, with more specified, industry-specific content you will be able to capture people from far and wide who have the exact problem you know how to solve.
 You’re an expert in your industry and this is your time to show your chops.
-For example, at Midwest Marketing, we will create content like 4 tips to Improve Your YouTube Video and Consumer Insight Tips.
+For example, at Midwest Marketing, we will create content like how to Create the Right Mood with Color, 4 tips to Improve Your YouTube Video and Consumer Insight Tips.
 These are little things that people outside of our industry may not know and giving them some insider information can be extremely helpful to them.

 You can unleash your bossy side (inner leader) when it comes to “How To” content.
 The only reason you should write a how-to is that you know exactly how to do something and you’re going to share it with the world.
 For example, if I know How to Write a Good Blog, I would produce content that walks you through how you can write a good blog as well.
 “How To” content allows you to show your expertise while also helping your audience solve a certain problem they are having at the time.